MirzaDevelopment/Afterparty-bookstore-webshop/README.md

 7. Admin comment management- display all comments or search and display comments for specific book or comments made by specific user name.
 8. Delete single or multiple comments by admin in comment panel.

+# Update to version 1.2.
+1. Added a book rating system for logged in users using fontawesome icons
+2. Added a display of average rating provided by users on the previewed book